Streamilator/Streamilator/README.md

 Logo credited to M.D. on the Meower Media Co.
 Discord

-Thank thank Touch, for fixing GUI in 0.0.8
+Thanks to Touch, for fixing GUI in 0.0.8

 Thanks to water/bred/catonmeower/Arrow on the Meower Media Co.
 Discord